mohilnagpal/Data-Analysis-Report-on-Bank-Loan-Data/README.md

 Pre-processed data by removing negative experience values and dropping columns not required for analysis.

 Plotted Correlation Heatmap between different features of data.
-Correlation is the dependance of two variables with each other.
+(Correlation is the dependance of variables with each other)

 Analyzed education status and account holder information of customers.